-Alison Yarrington is Professor of Art History and Dean of the School of Arts, English, Drama and Publishing.
+Alison Yarrington is Professor of Art History.
 An art historian specialising in the history of British art and sculpture c.1750-1914, her research interests include sculpture’s display histories, the marble trade, women and sculpture, public sculpture, maritime sculpture, and, more broadly, British-Italian cultural transactions and the history of collections and collecting.

 Alison took a Foundation Course at Chesterfield College of Art and Design, before training in Fine Art and Art History at the University of Reading.
 She went on to complete her PhD in Art History at Darwin College, Cambridge.
 She began her academic career at the University of Leicester, where she held a Chair in Art History and became Dean of the Faculty of Arts.
 She then held the post of Richmond Professor of Fine Art at the University of Glasgow and Head of the Department of Art History and then of the Institute of Art History.
 Latterly she served as Dean of the Faculty of Arts and Social Sciences at the University of Hull.
 Alison is a Fellow of the Royal Society of Arts, the Society of Antiquaries of London, and of the Royal Society of Edinburgh.
 She is Honorary Senior Research Fellow in the Department of History at the University of Hull.
 Alison is also a member of the Advisory Council of the Paul Mellon Centre for Studies in British Art and a Governor of Glasgow School of Art.
 She served as Chair of the Association of Art Historians 2011- 2014 and is a member of the British National Committee of the international subject association for art history, CIHA [Comité International d'Histoire de l'Art].